MicrosoftDocs/learn/learn-pr/azure/secure-your-azure-sql-database/includes/2-restrict-network-access.md

     Sqlcmd: Error: Microsoft ODBC Driver 17 for SQL Server : A network-related or instance-specific error has occurred while establishing a connection to SQL Server.
 Server is not found or not accessible.Check if instance name is correct and if SQL Server is configured to allow remote connections.
 For more information see SQL Server Books Online.
     ```

-Let's grant access so we can connect.
+Grant access so that you can connect.

 ### Use the server-level allow access to Azure services rule

-Because our VM has outbound internet access, we can use the **Allow access to Azure services** rule to allow access from our VM.
+Because your VM has outbound internet access, you can use the **Allow access to Azure services** rule to allow access from your VM.

 1. Sign in to the [Azure portal](https://portal.azure.com/learn.docs.microsoft.com?azure-portal=true) using the same account you activated the sandbox with.